VCL3D/DronePose/README.md

 You can try any of the above models by using our infer.py script and by setting the below arguments:
 - `--input_path`: Path to the root folder containing the images.
 - `--output_path`: Path for saving the final result.
-- `--weights`: Path to the trained weights file.
+- `--weights`: Path to the pretrained model.

 ## In-the-wild (YouTube videos) Results
 ![](data/Outdoor_1.gif)